raghumntv/GSTSegmentation/readme.md

 In the cloned directry run command : npm install

-To execute test : npm run tests
+To execute test : npm run test